claudio-au/couchbase/README.md

 ## Data ingestion

-To ingest data, it was created a job task that runs every 1 milliseconds and save a measurement called weather into influxdb.
+To ingest data, it was created a job task that runs every 1 milliseconds and save a measurement called weather into couchbase.
 The structure of this measurement is defined on model Weather.java (https://github.com/claudio-au/couchbase/blob/main/src/main/java/com/autonomic/poc/couchbase/domain/Weather.java)

 ## Data Reading